 There will be booths from 34 groups at the Festival and each of them is required to display some aspect of their culture as part of their booth.
-Every year we agree on what aspect we will be focusing on and in 2018 the theme is “Transportation”.
+Every year we agree on what aspect we will be focusing on and in 2019 the theme is “Transportation”.
 Due to Covid, all the information below is tentative, and is from 2020.
 We hope to have a similar lineup in 2021.

 The ever-popular Kenya Safari Acrobats will be back.
 They will be on our stages Saturday and Sunday.